jeanslack/Videomass/features.md

     - PEAK, RMS and [EBU-R128](http://ffmpeg.org/ffmpeg-filters.html#loudnorm) normalizers.
     - PEAK and RMS volume analysis reporting.
     - Ability to select specified audio streams in videos to apply volume normalization.
-- ...and much more!
+- and much more...

-## Using yt-dlp
+## Downloading audio and video
 {: .bg-green-300}
 ---
-- Download from multiple URLs (YouTube and more sites, over 200 are currently supported).
+- Download using multiple URLs from YouTube and more websites (over 200 are currently supported).
-- Precompiled Videos, quality best, medium, worst.
+- Precompiled Videos, from best to worst qualities.
 - Download by format and resolution.
 - Download audio and video separately.
 - Download Audio only.